readthedocs/ethicalads.io/content/pages/jobs/account-manager-part-time.md

 while still maintaining a human touch of ensuring our publishers are the highest quality and our advertisers will be the right fit for our audience.

-Longer term, as you get a feel for the common questions that come in, our goal is to have you create knowledge base content for these common questions and otherwise make suggestions on how we can make our product documentation and marketing content clearer.
+After you get a feel for the common questions that come in, our goal is to have you create knowledge base content for these common questions.
+We want you to grow with us and take more responsibility in content marketing, blog posts, and making the onboarding process as smooth as possible.
 Again, you will be our first outside person for advertising and our first dedicated customer support hire.
 You will have a lot of input on the direction our customer service takes!